jeffjl74/ACT_Notes/README.md

 is pressed to accept the entry.
 Mobs are similarly added by selecting the mob, pressing the **[Add Mob]** button, then the `Enter` key.
 Mob names can be picked up from either the zone encounter list or a particular mob encounter list.
 Both methods are shown in the example below.

-When a fight involves more than one name, if all the names are entered for the mob name (separated by commas), the plugin will try to match each name when monitoring kills.
+When a fight involves more than one name, if all the names are entered for the mob name (separated by semicolons), the plugin will try to match each name when monitoring kills.
 In the example below, two-mob fights are set up with minimal typing by using the following steps:
   1. On the ACT Main tab, select the first mob
    2. On the plugin tab, press **[Add Mob]** and `<Enter>`
    3. On the Main tab, select the second mob in the first mob's encounter list